syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 #### FloatWindowStyle

 The style for the float window can be applied using the **FloatWindowStyle** property of the DockingManager by setting its TargetType as **AutoTemplatedContentControl**.
-It get or set the style for the floatwindow when it is rendered.
+It gets or sets the style for the floatwindow when it is rendered.

 {% highlight xml %}